 As the war went on, American bombs fell around the camp.
 The POWs saw craters on both sides of the camp from air raids to knock out the train station.
 As they went to work, the POWs counted the bomb craters.
 One night, the bombers destroyed the factory that the POWs worked in.
 No prisoners were killed because the attack came at night.
 After the attacks, all work was stopped.
 Most of the POWs were put to work cleaning debris up at the mill.

+On June 30, 1945, a POW crawled into the camp kitchen to steal food.
+For whatever reason, the man did not get out.
+Realizing he would be caught, he attempted to kill himself.
+The Japanese allowed the man to heal and then made him stand naked in front of the other POWs.
+The Japanese then proceeded to starve the man to death and gave him three spoonfuls of rice and water each day until he died from starvation.
 In another incident, four POWs who were caught stealing food were beaten with broom handles.
 After one bombing, the Japanese wanted the POWs to sign a complaint against the U.S. to the International Red Cross.
 Most of the POWs refused so the Japanese slapped them in their faces with rubber shoes.
 This still did not get the POWs to sign the letter.

-When the POWs learned of the surrender, they pulled their earnings so the could purchase a bull that the Japanese had used as a work animal.
-The negotiated with the Japanese, who let the former POWs have the bull for the equivalence of $5000.00.
+On August 15, all POWs working at the factory were sent back to the camp at 11:00 A.M. without being given a reason and all work by the POWs was suspended.
+The morning of August 20, the camp’s interpreter told the prisoners, “Between your country and mine we are now friends.”
+The camp was turned over to the POWs and the guards vanished.
+The guards left behind their weapons so the POWs posted guards to protect themselves against any possible attack.
+When the POWs learned of the surrender, they pulled their earnings and purchased a bull that the Japanese had used as a work animal.
+They negotiated with the Japanese, who let the former POWs have the bull for the equivalence of $5000.00.
 They ate the meat for six meals, which was tough, but they refused to share it with the guards.

 It was during his time in the Philippines that James was promoted to sergeant.
 Near the end of September 1945, he was boarded onto the S.S.
 Simon Bolivar for transport home.
 The ship arrived at San Francisco on October 21, 1945, and the former POWs were taken to Letterman General Hospital for further medical treatment.